kanishkarj/kanishkarj-gatsby-portfolio/src/pages/markdown/blog/webpack-15-2-2018/post.md

 # Webpack Configuration Part 1 : Getting started

 In this blog post, we'll configure a webpack project from scratch.
-I would recommend that you read the previous post [Introduction to Webpack](www.google.com) if you haven't already.
+I would recommend that you read the previous post [Introduction to Webpack](/blog/intro-to-webpack/) if you haven't already.
 The following is for Linux/Mac systems.
 It is expected that you have Node js and npm installed.
+We'll be configuring webpack 4, that is the latest version as of this time.

 ## Creating the required folders